 Jacquelyn Hoag, BCBA, Lead Board Certified Behavior Analyst of the Juniors & Adolescent Program

 I grew up in Novi, MI.
 I received my Bachelor’s degree in psychology and criminal justice from Western Michigan University.
 I attended Indiana University for my Master’s degree in Counseling Psychology.
 I returned to Michigan and began working as a child and family therapist for children with mental health disorders age 7-18.
 After working with a wide range of individuals with dual diagnoses including Autism Spectrum Disorder I went back for my BCBA and assisted in the development of an Applied Behavior Analysis program for Oakland County for children ages 2-18.
 During this time I participated in diagnostic testing, cognitive testing, behavioral intervention, and staff development.
-I have been certified in the PEERS curriculum through University of California Los Angeles along with ADOS & ADIR diagnostic testing through the University of Michigan.
+I have been certified in the PEERS curriculum through University of California Los Angeles along with ADOS & ADIR diagnostic testing through the University of Michigan

-Case Manager/Lead Technician, Nicole Weston Finkbeiner
+Case Manager/Lead Technician, Niki Weston Finkbeiner

-Nicole grew up in Davison, Michigan, a little town right next to Flint.
+Niki grew up in Davison, Michigan, a little town right next to Flint.
 She discovered her love for teaching when she was very young, babysitting for extra money in the summertime.
-At sixteen, she began working at a local daycare.
-Nicole worked there on and off for six years and absolutely loved it.
-She started my B.S. at Saginaw Valley State University in clinical psychology with the intentions of focusing on elementary counseling.
+At sixteen, she began working at a local daycare; she worked there on and off for six years and absolutely loved it.
+She started her B.S. at Saginaw Valley State University in clinical psychology with the intentions of focusing on elementary counseling.
 During her sophomore year, she moved to the University of Michigan-Flint and finished her degree.
 Nicole did her internship at a crisis home performing mileau therapy with adults in crisis.
 After her internship was over she moved to Ann Arbor in hopes of joining the master’s program at University of Michigan.
 After working at a traumatic brain injury facility for a year, she discovered Creating Brighter Futures and joined our team of ABA therapists.

 Case Manager/Lead Technician, Janna Chairet